Bad Habits to Kick : Abusing triggers

 CREATE TRIGGER dbo.foo_update ON dbo.foo FOR UPDATE AS BEGIN DECLARE @bar int; SELECT @bar = bar FROM inserted; -- other stuff with @bar, e.g. SELECT @bar; END GO

-You need to code your trigger to handle the inserted rows as a set, instead of expecting the inserted or deleted pseudo-tables to contain exactly one row.
+You need to code your trigger to handle the affected rows as a set, instead of expecting the inserted or deleted pseudo-tables to contain exactly one row.
 Typically you do this using a query or join against inserted/deleted instead of variable assignment.
+In this example:

 There is no straightforward way to immediately convert your thinking to a set-based frame of mind.
 I will say, if you find that the only way to solve this problem leads to a cursor in your trigger, stop what you're doing, build up a simple demonstration that explains what you are trying to do, and post your question on Database Administrators Stack Exchange.